With Love, From San Francisco to Pakistan

-Finally, conveying pride to the country, a Pakistani sets the record for being the first person to bike around the world on his Honda F4i.
+Finally, conveying pride to the country, a Pakistani sets the record for being the first person to bike from San Francisco to Pakistan on his Honda F4i.
 Enthusiastic, adventurous, determined and passionate are the words that could depict Moin Khan’s personality.

 After a long excursion of dodging drivers, sleepless nights and struggling to get enough to eat, Moin effectively registered his endeavors and made it to the headlines.
 Moin belongs to Lahore and the Chief Minister of Punjab describes Moin as “the star of the country who has made a mark for Pakistan [giving the] message that Pakistan is a peace-loving country”.